patilavinash/flat-json-lib/README.md

 <pre>
 The library in general follows DFS based approach to flatten the nested json structure. <br />
-Once the valid json is read from System.in , start with empty path list  <br /> 1 .For each of the json children
+Once the valid json is read from System.in , start with empty path list  <br /> For each of the json children
  	Add the current Key to the path
 		Check if the Json Value is a another Json container or terminal node, If it is terminal then add it to the output object with key as all the elements from the path list seen till now